-BTS’ V Going Solo As A Rapper??
+BTS’ V Going Solo As A Rapper?
 New Videos Show That He Definitely Has Skills

 — 방탄소년단 (@OfficialBTS_twt) February 2, 2017

-BTS’ You Never Walk Alone is the follow up project to their hit album, Wings.
+BTS’ You Never Walk Alone is the follow-up project to their hit album, Wings.
 The album is expected to drop on February 13.

 ♡requested♡